allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Under the SIM Rules header, click the Select Task button to open the Select Task dialog.

-4. Type in or scrol to the task you use for SIM RAP and select it.
+4. Type in or scroll to the task you use for SIM RAP and select it.

 5. Click OK.
 This will close the dialog and display the selected task to the left of the select task button.
-You’l also receive a message stating the same task wil be used for the other mission ready statuses for this squadron, MDS, crew position, service status combination.
+You’ll also receive a message stating the same task wil be used for the other mission ready statuses for this squadron, MDS, crew position, service status combination.

 6. SIM Required wil be selected by default.
 If SIMs are optional and could be used to count toward your Flight RAP, select SIM Optional, skip step 8, and continue at step 9.
 If SIMs are required, enter the total SIMs per training cycle, 3-Month Look back \(SIMs\) and 1-Month Look back \(SIMs\) per your RTM.